EIA(LOCAL) - ACADEMIC ACHIEVEMENT: GRADING/PROGRESS REPORTS TO PARENTS

 Guidelines for Grading

-The Superintendent or designee shall ensure that each campus or instructional level develops guidelines for teachers to follow in determining grades for students.
+The Superintendent or designee shall develop guidelines for teachers to follow in determining grades for students.
 These guidelines shall ensure that grading reflects a student's relative mastery of an assignment and that a sufficient number of grades are taken to support the grade average assigned.
+Grading of student work should be based on District-required mastery learning standards and provide clear expectations for mastery that are communicated to students so that they understand the learning expectations.
+Grades in core content areas should be derived from group and independent student classwork and should be both formative and summative assessments.
 Grades shall not be reduced for disciplinary reasons except in the case of an unexcused absence, a late assignment, or academic dishonesty.
 Guidelines for grading shall be clearly communicated to students and parents.

 The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.